lillee93/Arch_Task/README.md

 - `python main.py build` (create index once)
 - `python main.py rebuild` (refresh index after changes)
 - `python main.py qa ...` (query using the persisted index)

+The persisted Chroma collection contains both code and README chunks; RETRIEVAL_SCOPE restricts the search space to reduce mixing unrelated evidence. "both" is useful for “how to use” questions that are answered in README examples, while "code" is preferred for “where/how implemented” questions.
+Before building the final context blocks, each retrieved chunk is truncated to `MAX_CANDIDATE_TOKENS` to stay within the LLM server’s context/token limits and avoid server-side errors.

 ---